p-lnhrt/ddog-homework/problem-2/README.md

 by the factory object `SinkFactory`.
 Each sink implementation must implement the sink interface described by the `Sink` abstract base class which consists of a single `write` method which expects a list (possibly empty) of (`frozenset`, `int`) tuples.
+* `constants.py` : This helper module gathers the package's global constants.

 ## 1.3 Triple count computation
 ### 1.3.1 Team and players identification